-In relation to academic self-concept 65% of our students were classified as having high wellbeing on this measure, 26% having medium wellbeing and 9% having low wellbeing.
-In relation to life satisfaction 45% of our students were classified as having high wellbeing on this measure, 36% having medium wellbeing and 19% having low wellbeing.
-In relation to friendships intimacy 71% of our students were classified as having high wellbeing on friendship intimacy and 57% on peer belonging.
-18% of our students were classified as having medium wellbeing on friendship intimacy and 32% on peer belonging.
+In relation to academic self-concept 67% of our students were classified as having high wellbeing on this measure, 28% having medium wellbeing and 5% having low wellbeing.
+In relation to life satisfaction 38% of our students were classified as having high wellbeing on this measure, 38% having medium wellbeing and 24% having low wellbeing.
+In relation to friendships intimacy 69% of our students were classified as having medium wellbeing on friendship intimacy and 51% on peer belonging.
+20% of our students were classified as having medium wellbeing on friendship intimacy and 33% on peer belonging.

-In relation to emotional engagement with teacher a massive 80% of our students were classified as having high wellbeing on this measure, 19% having medium wellbeing and 1% identifying with low wellbeing.
-In relation to school belonging and climate 70% of our students were classified as having high wellbeing on school belonging and 61% on climate.
-24% of our students were classified as having medium wellbeing on school belonging and 45% on climate.
-A total of 15% of our students were classified as having low wellbeing on the measure of school belonging and 7% on climate.
-In relation to emotional regulation 47% of our students were classified as having low wellbeing.
+In relation to emotional engagement with teacher a massive 70% of our students were classified as having high wellbeing on this measure, 27% having medium wellbeing and 3% identifying with low wellbeing.
+In relation to school belonging and climate 41% of our students were classified as having high wellbeing on school belonging and 35% on climate.
+36% of our students were classified as having medium wellbeing on school belonging and 44% on climate.
+A total of 23% of our students were classified as having to emotional regulation 35% of our students were classified as having having having medium wellbeing on the measure of school belonging and 21% on climate.
+In relation to emotional regulation 35% of our students were classified as having high wellbeing on this measure, 40% having medium wellbeing and 25% having low wellbeing.

-In the ever important measure of perseverance, 47% of our students were classified as having high wellbeing on this measure, 40% having medium wellbeing and 13% having low wellbeing.
-On the last of the above mentioned indicators - optimism - 59% of our students were classified as having high wellbeing on this measure, 32% having medium wellbeing and 9% having low wellbeing.
-We use the report to engage our school staff and students to utilise the school programs that support students' wellbeing to identify what young people at school think about their wellbeing and what are their strengths and areas of improvement are.
-At Clapham Primary School our whole school initiatives are the Habits of Mind, Interoception, Mindfulness (Smiling Mind) and the Child Protection Curriculum.
+In the ever important measure of perseverance, 49% of our students were classified as having high wellbeing on this measure, 38% having medium wellbeing and 14% having low wellbeing.
+On the last of the above mentioned indicators - optimism - 55% of our students were classified as having high wellbeing on this measure, 33% having medium wellbeing and 12% having low wellbeing.

+At Clapham Primary School we use the Wellbeing and Collection data to engage our school staff and students to utilise the school programs.
+This support students' wellbeing and assists staff to identify what young people at school think about their wellbeing and what are their strengths and areas of improvement are.

+At Clapham Primary School our whole school wellbeing initiatives are the Habits of Mind, Interoception, Mindfulness (Smiling Mind), The Brave Program and the Child Protection Curriculum.
+We have a strong partnership with Be You and Headspace, which aim to promote and protect positive mental health in children and young people.

+We have also recently subscribed to School TV to support our entire community.
+School TV is a wellbeing platform that addresses the modern-day realities faced by schools and parents who increasingly need clear, relevant and fact-based information around raising safe, happy and resilient young people.
+This site can be accessed through our school's website.

 We also provide opportunities for our students to be involved in the school's Leadership Program.
 This includes SRC, ECO Leaders and buddy classes.
-We have a strong partnership with Be You and Headspace, which aim to promote and protect positive mental health in children and young people.